 - Established journal reputation and impacts (e.g., Journal Impact Factor, altmetrics tracking, etc.)

-Your organization’s ability to flip any journal to OA will depend on buy-in from all of its publishing stakeholders.
+Your organization’s ability to flip any journal to OA will depend on buy-in from all publishing stakeholders.
 If you’re working with an external publisher partner, you’ll have to present the idea to them.
 If that publisher is not interested in moving to an OA model, then you may have the option to embark on an OA flip on your own or with the help of a new partner.
 For example, some mission-driven university presses are open to working with/launching new OA titles like those listed here.
 But be sure to read the fine print of any contracts you have.
 Many corporate publishers require organizations to sign over the rights to their journals when they enter a publishing agreement, essentially transferring journal ownership to the publisher.
 If you find yourself in this situation, starting a new journal is likely your only option for OA publishing.

 Since the mid-1990s, a growing number of journal editorial teams and some scholarly societies have left paywalled titles with corporate owners to start OA alternatives.
 Such instances have been coined “journal declarations of independence.”
 You can find a list of examples over the decades here.